Explicit refinements of B\"ocherer's conjecture for Siegel modular forms of squarefree level: Introduction

 As far as we know, B\"ocherer did not speculate what the constant $c_f$ is exactly (except for the case when $f$ is a Saito-Kurokawa lift).
 For many applications, both arithmetic and analytic, it would be of interest to have a conjectural formula where the constant $c_f$ is known precisely, and one of the original motivations of this paper was to do exactly that.

 This paper deals with refinements of B\"ocherer's conjecture for Siegel newforms with squarefree level.
 A special case of the results of this paper is the following \emph{precise formula} for $c_f$, valid for all eigenforms $f$ of full level and weight $k>2$ that are not Saito-Kurokawa lifts: Above, $\langle f, f \rangle$ is the Petersson norm of $f$ normalized as in \eqref{eqn:petersson-def}, $L_\f(s, \pi_f, \Ad)$ is the finite part of the adjoint (degree 10) $L$-function for $\pi_f$, and $L_\f(s, \pi_f)$ is the finite part of the spinor (degree 4) $L$-function for $\pi_f$.
+Indeed, combining the results of this paper with recent work of Furusawa and Morimoto \cite{FM}, we get the following theorem.

+\begin{theorem}[c.f.
+Theorem 2 of \cite{FM}] Let $k$ be even, $f \in S_k(\Sp(4,\Z))$ be a non-zero Hecke eigenform that is not a Saito-Kurokawa lift and $\pi_f$ be the associated automorphic representation of $\GSp(4,\A)$.
+Then for any imaginary quadratic field $K=\Q(\sqrt{d})$ with $d<0$ a fundamental discriminant, we have